yyoung-50/vault-troubleshooting-lab/scenarios/02-policy-deny.md

 1. After running the lab reset script, run the command: -   [Lab Setup Script](../README.md#4-run-the-lab-setup-script)

+After running the reset script, save the output to use the **Root token** in later exercises.

+Run:
 ```bash
 vault kv get kv/app/config
 ```
+- Command succeeds because root token has full permission access.
-Command will succeed and retrieve a secrets stored in Vault at that path:
+- Command succeeds and retrieve a secrets stored in Vault at that path:

 Output:
 Key        Value